Software & Systems

 VirtualBox vs Hyper-V vs Parallels vs vSphere: Which Should You Use?

-Virtualisation platforms all do the same fundamental thing (run virtual machines) but they’re designed for quite different environments and use cases.
+Virtualisation platforms all do the same fundamental thing: run virtual machines.
+But they’re designed for quite different environments and use cases.
 Choosing the wrong one means either paying for capability you don’t need or working around limitations that shouldn’t apply to your situation.
 The Four Platforms VirtualBox Type: Type 2 hypervisor (runs as an application on

 VirtualBox vs Hyper-V vs Parallels vs vSphere: Which Should You Use?
 Read More »